 Curtain up: 1:50 pm

-At the Alhambra Theatre & Dining the price of your ticket includes dinner.
+At the Alhambra Theatre & Dining, the price of your ticket includes dinner.
 Therefore, it is frequently asked, what is the tipping policy?
 What makes us slightly different is that you are provided a bill at the table only for your beverages.
-In some cases it may be a bottle of wine, in others a bottle of sparkling water.
-Like any restaurant, gratuities are a special way for you to acknowledge service provided to you and should reflect your satisfaction with the service.
+In some cases, it may be a bottle of wine, in others a bottle of sparkling water.
+Like any restaurant, gratuities are a special way for you to acknowledge the service provided to you and should reflect your satisfaction with the service.

 18% – $5.00 per person (meal only)

 Yes!
 In fact, we think so highly of our season ticket holders that we consider them partners in our business.
 Being a Season Partner is also the best way to save money on what is already a tremendous value.
 As a Renaissance Partner, you are invited to the Gala Grand Opening event for each show and as a Royalty Member, you can see your name printed in our Stagelight Program for each show!

 You can learn more about Season Partnerships by clicking here.

 Alhambra is the occasion to get dressed up and enjoy an amazing evening of fine dining and Broadway quality productions.
 We ask for business casual attire with no jeans, t-shirts or flip-flops.
 Sports jackets for men are encouraged, although no ties are required.